Karingal Hub: Stage 3

 The third and final stage introduced the § Town Square which was an overhaul to the former "Star Zone Karingal" area and includes the existing Village Cinemas in addition to a range of dining experiences, communal gathering and play areas.
 A new escalator and lift connects it vitally to the main and central section of Karingal Hub through the Fresh Food Precinct.

 Retailers

-Karingal Hub has a wide variety of supermarkets, discount department stores and specialty stores as well as a fantastic 12 screen theater and gym.
+Karingal Hub has a wide variety of supermarkets, discount department stores and specialty stores as well as a Village Cinemas 12 screen theatre and Goodlife Health Clubs gym.

-Major retailers include Coles, Woolworths, Big W, Aldi, Hungry Jack's, Village Cinemas, TK Maxx & Best & Less.
+Major retailers include Coles, Woolworths, Big W, Aldi, Hungry Jack's, Village Cinemas, TK Maxx and Best & Less.

-As well as some minor retailers such as Schnitz, The Reject Shop, Liquorland, 7-Eleven, Sushi Sushi, Hungry Jack's, ANZ, Commonwealth Bank, Goodlife Health Club, Rashays & Grill'd.
+As well as some minor retailers such as Schnitz, The Reject Shop, Liquorland, 7-Eleven, Sushi Sushi, Hungry Jack's, ANZ, Commonwealth Bank, Rashays and Grill'd.